 Despite their ubiquity, most of us don’t know a whole lot about them.
 For instance, did you know the opossum is the only marsupial north of Mexico?
 Or that they are smart enough to be litter-trained?
 Or that they very rarely contract rabies, due to a low body temperature?

 If you answered no to any of the above, let’s make a deal.
 I’m going to geek out about opossums for the next ten minutes.
 Let’s call it an Opossum Opus.
-And if you’re good, I’ll reward you with a video of Marci the Opossum chowing down on some chicken.
+And if you’re good, I’ll reward you with a video of Marci the Opossum chowing down on some bananas.

 A variety of insects, earthworms, slugs, snails, crayfish, lizards, frogs, small rodents (primarily mice and rats), young rabbits, small birds, eggs, grasses, vegetables, fruits, berries, grains, human garbage, and carrion (dead animal material).

 What’s more, opossums have powerful, well-developed jaw muscles for chomping through tough stuff like snail shells and, oh I don’t know, bones.
 They eat a lot of freaking bones.
 (Wildlife rehabilitators have found opossums fed a diet with an insufficient calcium-to-phosphorus ratio develop crippling Metabolic Bone Disease.
 Therefore, if you’re trying to rear an orphaned opossum, stop feeding it hotdogs and turn it over to the authorities.)

 Opossums also eat snakes.
 Poisonous snakes.
 Which brings us to:

 What the opossum lacks in swagger and grace, it more than makes up in grit.
 Truth be told, the opossum is a brick grit-house.

 Exhibit A: Opossums are pretty much immune to snake venom.